 How efficient were the observed baboon fissions?

-Observed fission events were consistently more efficient than random but less efficient than the efficient non-behavioral network bisection (our benchmark for an efficient fission; between the dashed lines on figures 3 and 4, Table 1).
-Observed fissions most resembled the despotism algorithm in terms of four measures of efficiency, but we argue in the discussion (based on individual-level outcomes presented below) that this is unlikely to be informative about the decision process of baboons.
-In only three out of seven of the observed fissions did broken bonds show a markedly higher centrality than maintained bonds (Table S2).
+Observed fission events were typically more efficient than random but less efficient than the efficient non-behavioral algorithm (our benchmark for an efficient fission; between the dashed lines on figures 3 and 4, Table 1).
+Observed fissions most resembled the despotism algorithm in terms of measures of efficiency (Table S3), but we argue in the discussion (based on individual-level outcomes presented below) that this is unlikely to be informative about the decision process of baboons.

 How efficient were each of the five fission algorithms?

-The democracy and community algorithms were among the most efficient algorithms by all measures: in percentage of bonds broken, strength of bonds broken, and sparsity of the fission, they were at least as efficient as the efficient non-behavioral algorithm (compare clusters of histograms to the dashed line at 0 in figure 3, figure 4, figure S7).
-The despotism algorithm broke more bonds and stronger bonds than other nonrandom algorithms (the despotism cluster falls above clusters for democracy and community in figures 3 and 4).
-The despotism algorithm also disturbed the network more as measured by its sparsity metrics than the democracy and community algorithms; these two egalitarian algorithms were similar to the efficient non-behavioral network bisection in the sparsity of the fissions they produced (figure S7).
-The average weight of maintained bonds was approximately the same for all algorithms (figure S8), while the random algorithm disturbed the network as much as or more than any other algorithm in terms of all measures of efficiency (figures 3, 4, S7).
+The democracy and community algorithms were among the most efficient algorithms by all measures.
+The fewest bonds were broken by the community algorithm, followed by the efficient non-behavioral algorithm (Table S4), democracy, despotism, then random (compare clusters of histograms in figure 3), with relatively large (η2 ≥ 0.1) differences between all pairs of algorithms (Table S2).
+The strength of bonds broken (figure 4) and sparsity of the fission (figure S7) showed the same directional trends with algorithm effect sizes (η2 ≥ 0.12) except in two cases (for strength of broken bonds, despotism was more similar to both random and democracy; η2 = 0.04; Table S2).
+Thus, the despotism algorithm broke more and stronger bonds than egalitarian fissions (the despotism cluster falls above clusters for democracy and community in figures 3 and 4), but fewer and weaker bonds than random fissions (despotism cluster below the dashed line at 1 in figures 3 and 4).
+Remaining measures of efficiency (strength of maintained bonds and betweenness centrality of broken and maintained bonds) did not show large, biologically-relevant differences between the algorithms (η2 ≤ 0.02 in all pairwise comparisons, except that the community algorithm broke bonds with higher betweenness centrality than the despotism (η2 = 0.03) and random (η2 = 0.05) algorithms; Table S2; figures S8-S10).

-All non-random algorithms tended to break bonds with high betweenness centrality that likely sit between tightly bonded subgroups.
-A fission can be efficiently completed by breaking relatively few bonds that have high betweenness centrality; in contrast, more bonds must be broken to complete a fission if they have low centrality.
-The centrality of broken bonds was greatest in the democracy and community algorithms (figure S9), while none of the algorithms differed with respect to the centrality of maintained bonds (figure S10).
-Table S2 summarizes efficiency metrics with Table 1 showing the mean and most efficient algorithm(s) for each.
-Network topology plays a large role in determining the efficiency of a fission (Appendix S2).
+Recalculating social bonds to include all dyads that groom (not only bonds of above average strength) did not change qualitative trends with percent and strength of bonds broken still showing mostly large effect sizes and the same ordering of the efficiency of the algorithms (figures S1-S2).
+The same was true using the dominant female (not most bonded individual) as the despot (figures S4-S5).
+Table S5 summarizes efficiency metrics, with Table 1 showing the mean and most efficient algorithm(s) for each.
+Network topology plays a large role in determining efficiency (Appendix S2).

 How well did each algorithm predict observed individual-level outcomes?

-The democracy, community, and efficient non-behavioral algorithms predicted individual-level post-fission group membership more accurately than the despotism algorithm in six of the seven fissions.
-Further, for three of the seven observed fissions (Dotty, Linda, Lodge), the community algorithm matched the observed outcome better than the democracy algorithm (in the other three they appeared equal; figure 5).
-Finally, in each fission except for Hook’s, all of the non-random algorithms predicted individual-level group membership outcomes better than the random algorithm.
+The egalitarian algorithms predict the individual outcomes better than despotism (η2 ≥ 0.04) in six of the seven fissions, comparable to the efficient non-behavioral algorithm (figure 5; Table S2).
+All non-random algorithms predicted individual-level group membership outcomes better than the random algorithm (η2 ≥ 0.08), in each fission except Hook’s (Table S2).
+These conclusions are insensitive to using the dominant individual as the despot (figure S6).
+The algorithms perform more similarly to one another (η2 ≤ 0.01) and are generally worse at predicting individual outcomes (figure S3) if we use unfiltered social networks, likely because such networks retain weak bonds, which may be ephemeral and are difficult to measure reliably51.

 Discussion